apache/apisix/docs/en/latest/router-radixtree.md

 }'
 ```

-To prevent spending too much time reading invalid graphql request body, we only read the first 1 MiB
+To prevent spending too much time reading invalid GraphQL request body, we only read the first 1 MiB
 data from the request body.
 This limitation is configured via:

 ```yaml